-Student Code of Conduct (CCCCD Student Services Procedure 3027) I. INTRODUCTION regulations.
+The Student Code of Conduct is a statement of the Contra Costa Community College District's expectations regarding student standards of conduct, both academic and nonacademic.
+Students are expected to obey all laws and District policies and regulations.
 Students shall be subject to discipline for violation of these laws, policies, and regulations.
 Student misconduct may also be subject to other regulations of the District, including but not limited to regulations regarding complaints of harassment and discrimination.